 Syntho mimics (sensitive) data with AI to generate synthetic data twins

-With a Synthetic Data Twin, Syntho aims for superior synthetic data quality in comparison to the original data.
-We do this this with our synthetic data software that uses state-of-the-art AI models.
-Those AI models generate completely new datapoints and models them in such a way that we preserve the characteristics, relationships and statistical patterns of the original data to such an extent that you can use it as-if it is original data.
-This is what we call a synthetic data twin, synthetic data with preserved characteristics, relationships and statistical patterns of the original data and maximized data quality.
+With a Synthetic Data Twin, Syntho aims for superior synthetic data quality that is on par with the original data.
+We do this this with our synthetic data software that uses state-of-the-art machine learning models.
+Those ML models generate completely new data points and models them in such a way that we preserve the characteristics, relationships and statistical patterns of the original data to such an extent that you can use it as-if it is original data.
+This is what we call a synthetic data twin – synthetic data with preserved characteristics, relationships and patterns, as seen in the original data.

 How we evaluate generated synthetic data